FLIRT: Feedback Loop In-context Red Teaming: Experiments

 \section{Experiments}

 We perform various experiments to validate FLIRT's ability in red teaming text-to-image models.
 We also perform ablation studies to analyze the efficacy of FLIRT under different conditions.
 Finally, we perform experiments to show the efficacy of FLIRT in red teaming text-to-text models.
+In addition, we perform numerous controlled experiments to better understand the effect of seed prompts and how they differ from the generated prompts in the Appendix.